HandBrake/HandBrake-docs/source/docs/en/1.3.0/help/activity-log.markdown

 ### Activity Logs on the command line

-HandBrake's command line interface outputs to the standard streams `stdout` and `stderr`, with encode progress information routed to the former and log messages routed to the latter.
+HandBrake’s command line interface outputs to the standard streams `stdout` and `stderr`, with encode progress information routed to the former and log messages routed to the latter.

-To capture HandBrake's log messages to a file, simply redirect `stderr`:
+To capture HandBrake’s log messages to a file, simply redirect `stderr`:

     HandBrakeCLI ...
 2> my-activity-log.txt